noelwelsh/making-eyes/intro.markdown

 Notice also the type, `ByteChunk`, we parameterise `HttpResponse` by.
 This specifies how the content, in our case the sum, is encoded.
 The basic content type is `ByteChunk`.
 As the name suggests this represents chunks of bytes, which are essentially a lazy list of byte arrays.
 BlueEyes understands other content types, such as `JValue` which is used to represent JSON data.

 Note that the content we set in the `HttpResponse` is a `String`, not a `ByteChunk`.
 All data must eventually be converted to `ByteChunk`s, so BlueEyes has a number of *bijections* for converting data.
 By mixing `blueeyes.core.data.BijectionsChunkString` into our service, we make available an implicit bijection between `String` and `ByteChunk`.
 Thus we can set the content to a `String` and the bijection will implicitly convert it to a `ByteChunk`.
-That is, we alter the definition of `CalculatorService` to be:
+That is, we alter the definition of `CalculatorService` to be

 {% highlight scala %}
 import blueeyes.core.data.{ByteChunk, BijectionsChunkString}